copsTvFan/cops-episode-guide/guide.md

 **Pittsburgh, PA 3**

 - (11:26 PM Narcotics Task Force One) Eddie Brown talks to the camera in the back seat about a new dealer named Ricky who is taking over territory causing 14 shootings in the last 10 days.
 One guy named Eman is now a cripple.
 His partner says he doesn't know if they'll get home alive every night, that's how serious it is.
-Officers injured while pursuing drug dealers;
+- Officers injured while pursuing drug dealers.
-suspected car thief.
+- suspected car thief.

 ## CP-410